jones58/LondonBrutalistMap/README.md

     -See nearby wiki, could maybe use wiki pages.
 Look at how they made it a mobile app running in chrome
   - I want to add my brutalist map to this project, to make it into one complete project.
 This will make editing the map significantly eeasier.
 See [this guide for help](https://recodebrain.com/how-to-use-mapbox-in-next-js) or [this site for inspiration](https://www.crimesofsolidarity.org/).
   - Maybe data like: https://www.crimesofsolidarity.org/data, including way for users to add their own data.
+  - use similar cards as building index for popups.
+  - visited state on building index.

 ## Building